jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2j.md

 - It is explained fully by Joseph Paris Duverney in his Examination of the Political Reflections on Commerce and Finance of Mr. du Tot that I shall not give any account of them.

 Its principles are explained in a discourse on money and trade by John Law himself.
-- He published it in Scotland when he first proposed his project [ Money and Trade Considered=  With a Proposal for Supplying the Nation with Money ].
+- He published it in Scotland when he first proposed his project [ Money and Trade Considered: With a Proposal for Supplying the Nation with Money ].

 The splendid but visionary ideas on those principles still continue impress many people.
 It perhaps contributed to that excess of banking in Scotland and in other places.